-Every sales organization knows sales coaching is important.
-In fact, Forbes Insights found that 74% of top companies rank coaching as sales managers’ most important role.
+Every sales organization knows sales coaching is critical to their success.
+In fact, Forbes Insights found that 74% of top companies rank coaching as sales managers' most important role.

-But knowing coaching is important and doing it effectively are two different things.
-When designing a coaching program, it’s not enough to have reps practice their pitch – you need to outline the core skills that reps should be aiming to improve and assign each to the proper methods of coaching.
+But knowing the value of coaching and executing it effectively are two different things.
+Therefore, when designing a coaching program, there is more to it than just having your reps practice their pitch – you need to outline the core skills the reps need to improve upon and assign each to the proper coaching methods.

-We’ve compiled 6 of the most important skills to coach sales reps on with insights from Brainshark’s sales enablement team.
+Using insights from Brainshark's sales enablement team, we've compiled 6 of the most critical skills to coach sales reps on.

 #1.
 Time management and planning

-Within these areas, Brainshark’s director of sales enablement, Jenn Haskell, suggests breaking it down by decision making and goal setting.
-Reps should be aware of all assigned tasks and the order and timeframe in which to complete them, as well as which tasks can be delayed.
+Within these areas, it is important to break it down by decision making and goal setting.
+For example, reps should be aware of all assigned tasks and the order and timeframe to complete them, and which tasks they can delay.
 They should also know how to use their time effectively to achieve individual and company goals.

-Reps should also be equipped to do territory, account, opportunity and call planning.
-Managers should coach reps on how to create a specific plan for each area, knowing that the plans could change over time.
+Reps also need to be equipped to manage territory, account, opportunity, and call planning.
+Managers should coach reps on creating a specific plan for each area, knowing that the plans could change over time.

-Use one-on-one, informal coaching to go over the rep’s time management and planning strategies together.
-If you notice opportunities for improvement, coach the rep on how to make their plan more efficient and to prioritize their tasks effectively.
-Approve the rep’s final plan once they’ve made adjustments and review it again over time.
+Use one-on-one, informal coaching to go over the rep's time management and planning strategies together.
+If you notice opportunities for improvement, coach the rep on making their plan more efficient and prioritizing their tasks effectively.
+Then, approve the rep's final plan once they've made adjustments and review it again over time.

-When someone is a good storyteller, people listen – and that’s how you want your sales reps to be.
-Jenn says the ability to tell an authentic story will help differentiate sales reps from their competition and demonstrate that they understand how “like” clients have solved similar challenges with your solution.
-Coach reps on how to tell these stories in a genuine way and utilize proof points to lend credibility to the story, whether it’s slides, videos, customer testimonials or other content.
+When someone is a good storyteller, people listen – and that's how you want your sales reps to be.
+Having the ability to tell an authentic story helps differentiate sales reps from their competition.
+It also demonstrates that they understand how "like" clients have solved similar challenges with your solution by coaching reps on how to tell these stories genuinely and utilize proof points to lend credibility to the story, whether it's slides, videos, customer testimonials, or other content.